ATNIO/white_paper/english/white_paper.md

 Introducing ATN: an AI Marketplace where developers, technology suppliers and buyers come together to access and develop new and innovative forms of AI technology, thus creating the next generation of artificial intelligence in a trusted and collaborative environment.

-ATN is a decentralized, permission-less, customizable AI service and open interface blockchain platform.
-The overall design combines the ideas of oracles and other cross-chain projects.
-Focusing on solving the interoperability issues between Artificial Intelligence as a Service (AIaaS) and EVM-compliant smart contracts.

 ATN will develop next generation blockchain technology for AI-aaS to build an open economic system, enabling easier transactions and interoperability between AI services, resulting in the formation of a more robust artificial intelligence industry.
-The ATN platform design allows AI services to be accessed through ATN smart contracts, without requiring authorization, thus allowing users to easily interact with AI service providers.

 ## Introduction